xujiahuayz/premfin/README.md

 ```

 1. plot money left based on different VBT on the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:
-2. plot distribution of life insurance value to policyhodlers on gender and age:
+2. plot distribution of life insurance value to policyholders on gender and age:
 3. plot average value to policy holders of different face value amount:

 ```zsh